debdevs/debdevs/README.md

 I've worked with various companies over the years to deliver technical and graphical solutions.
 I've created everything from designs to animations, Python scripts, and websites.
 My main focus?
 Creating professional, high-quality implentations of visual designs.
 I create graphics templates in any format - web, animation, you name it.
 </p>

-I'm currently looking for full-time employment as a web, software, or Email developer.
-Take a look at my projects below, and if you like what you see, check out my contact info:

 <p align="center">
 I'm currently looking for full-time employment as a web, software, or Email developer.
 Take a look at my projects below, and if you like what you see, check out my contact info:
 </p>